Well, they’ve finally done it.

 The hip belt is particularly well-padded and soft.
 When I press the fabric, it gives about one centimeter of bounce.
 I like how the material gently hugs my hips.
 On an Osprey Farpoint backpack, this padding is a lot stiffer.

 The hip belt also has two quick-access pockets, which is a feature you normally find only on trekking bags, but I think many travelers will find very handy as well.
 They’re just big enough for storing things like a passport, phone, or granola bar.

 By detaching the hip belt and stowing the shoulder straps, you can quickly turn the Setout into a duffel bag.
 It has two attachment points for a duffel-style shoulder strap, though such a strap is sadly not included.
 (Though I must admit I’ve never seen the need to turn my backpacks into a duffel.)

 Design & material

 All three of the main compartments have lockable zippers.
 If I had just one complaint it’s that they only fit the smallest luggage locks.
 I can’t lock them with the slightly larger padlock I use for hostel lockers.
 I also have an anti-theft wire-lock that doesn’t fit through the tiny rings.
 It’s not the end of the world, but it would have been nice to have just slightly wider rings on the zippers.

 Setout vs. Outbreaker

 Besides the Setout, Tortuga also has the Outbreaker product line.
 The Outbreaker costs $100 more, comes in two sizes, and appears aimed more at the professional or demanding traveler.

 Notably, it has a suspension system that can be adjusted independent of the backpack itself, and so it can be perfectly adjusted to the individual.
 It is also made of water-proof sailcloth.
 On the other hand, it’s a lot heavier.

 |Not height adjustable

 |1.5 kg (3.3 lbs)

-I think the Setout looks nicer, is cheaper, and meets the needs of most travelers.
+I think the Setout looks nicer, is cheaper and lighter, and meets the needs of most travelers.
 But you can have a look at a full comparison with the Outbreaker on Tortuga’s website.